mazhar-ansari-ardeh/BenchmarkFcns/README.md

 results = rastrigin(data)
 print(results)
 ```
-Consequently, even if a function evaluation is needed at a single point like `(0, 0, 0`), the function input should be still be a matrix of 1x3 dimension.

 ### Plotting the functions
 This library is implemented to be as compatible as possible with all the mainstream plotting libraries.
 As a result, you are free to select your favourite plotting library to plot the functions in this library.